Some editors are better than others.

-Deciding which editing company to use for your academic and professional documents is difficult.
+Deciding which professional editing company to trust to edit and proofread your academic and professional documents is difficult.
 The only sure way to discover the quality of any service is to send your document and your money and then wait anxiously to see what the editors will do to your precious work.
 But the revised work you receive from the editor does not usually include much in the way of an explanation for why these changes were made or the thought process behind the edits.
-This can understandably cause some confusion about which editing company to trust.
+This can understandably cause some confusion about which editing company you can fully trust.

-Editing is an essential part of the writing process—and ANYONE can edit, in theory.
-But the skills that make a great editor are similar to those that make a great writer: a whole lot experience reading, writing, analyzing, and comparing hundreds or thousands of similar documents to get a sense of how a particular work (admission essay, dissertation, thesis, research paper, resume, etc.) should read and what it should include.
+Language editing is an essential part of the revision process.
+Anyone can provide proofreading and editing…in theory.
+But the skills that make a great editor are similar to those that make a great writer: significant experience reading, writing, analyzing, and comparing hundreds or thousands of similar documents to get a sense of how a particular work (admission essay, dissertation, thesis, research paper, resume, etc.) should read and what it should include.